MRezaAslani/TESA-MATLAB/image_decomposition/readme_image_decomposition.md

 ### `main_image_demo.m`
 - Loads and preprocesses the `cameraman.tif` image
-- Applies DSCA to extract 512 spectral subbands and groups them into four main bands (VLF, MF, HF, VHF)
+- Applies CCA to extract 512 spectral subbands and groups them into four main bands (VLF, MF, HF, VHF)
 - Applies DWT using `db4` wavelet for baseline comparison
-- Reconstructs the image from both methods and evaluates them using PSNR, SSIM, and MSE
+- Reconstructs the image from both methods and evaluates them using PCC
 - Displays spatial and frequency-domain visualizations of selected subbands

-### `dsca.m`
+### `cca.m`
-- Core DSCA algorithm for both 1D and 2D inputs (shared with signal decomposition)
+- Core CCA algorithm for both 1D and 2D inputs (shared with signal decomposition)

 ### `metrics_image.m`
-- Computes PSNR, SSIM, MSE, and maximum correlation between subbands
+- Computes SNR, MSE, and maximum correlation between subbands

 ### `normalize_subbands.m`
 - Normalizes the subbands so that their sum matches the dynamic range of the original image